 It is crucial to realize that there are no bad guys to this movie.
 The real enemy is fanatism.
 It does not follow the pattern of Christians good and Muslims bad, or the other way around.
 Every side has its bad guys and good guys.
 Guy of Lusignan and Raynald of Châtillon, have their counterparts at the side of Salahuddin.
 Salahuddin, like Balian, like Baldwin the leper, they did not want war, but peace, a kingdom of heaven, a kingdom of conscious.

-Salahuddin defeated the kingdom of Jerusalem, but he did not laid waste at it.
+Salahuddin defeated at last the kingdom of Jerusalem, but he did not laid waste to the city.
 He respected the Christian faith.
-When entered the palace, while other fanatics destroyed the Christian documents, Salahuddin picked up a cross from the ground, and when he entered the Church of the Sepulcher, which became a mosque, he did not step on the cross on the ground.
-Salahuddin made war because he was provoked not because he wanted to.
+When he entered the palace, while other fanatics destroyed the Christian documents, Salahuddin picked up a cross from the ground, and when he entered the Church of the Sepulcher, which became a mosque, he did not step on the cross on the ground.
+The point that was made, it’s that Salahuddin made war because he was provoked not because he wanted to.

 What is Jerusalem Worth?